 In Malaysia, automobiles manufactured by certain domestic companies are designated as "national cars," while automobiles manufactured in Malaysia by other companies, including Japanese-affiliated companies (non-national cars), are subject to a discriminatory excise duty.
 In the course of negotiations on the Japan-Malaysia Economic Partnership Agreement (EPA), Japan asked Malaysia to provide information on its national car policy and requested that Malaysia eliminate discriminatory treatment under the excise duty.
-On October 19, 2005, the Government of Malaysia announced its new Automobile Policy, the new customs tariff schedule and the new excise duty rate.
+On October 19, 2005, the Government of Malaysia announced its new Automobile Policy (a revision of the schemes concerning tariffs and excise duties on finished vehicles).
 Under these changes, the Common Effective Preferential Tariff (CEPT) applied to ASEAN member states and MFN tariff applied to non-ASEAN countries for completely built-up (CBU) passenger cars were reduced to 15% and 30%, respectively, and the excise duty rates were reduced by 10% to 50%.
-These measures effectively eliminated discriminatory treatment under the excise duty between national cars and non-national cars.
+These measures largely eliminated discriminatory treatment concerning the excise duty between national cars and non-national cars produced by other car makers in Malaysia including Japanese makers.

-<Asian Countries and Territories (ASEAN Countries, Republic of Korea, Chinese Taipei, Hong Kong and India)>
+< Asian Countries and Territories (ASEAN Countries, Republic of Korea, Chinese Taipei, Hong Kong and India) >